-While leaders need to invest in their subordinates, it’s just as crucial that they invest in themselves.
+While leaders need to invest in their employees, it’s just as crucial that they invest in themselves.
 Taking time to develop your own skills and foster your own personal and professional development will better equip you to lead others.
-Failing to take the time to evaluate yourself may lead to getting stuck in ineffective routines and falling behind in industry developments.
+Failing to take the time to focus on your own growth may lead to getting stuck in a rut and accepting the status quo while also falling behind in developments in your industry.

 Even if you have everything else going for you, if your employees aren’t comfortable approaching you with questions or concerns, you won’t be able to lead effectively.
-You should strive to make your subordinates feel valued and heard, as well as to make yourself available and welcoming.
-A leader that is constantly locked in an office or only interacts with employees to offer criticism or project deadlines is intimidating.
-Make sure you take time to encourage your employees and build a positive rapport so they feel like they can come to you when needed.
+Strive to make your employees feel valued and heard.
+Make yourself available.
+A leader who is constantly locked in an office or only interacts with employees to offer criticism is intimidating.
+Take time to encourage your employees and build a positive rapport so they feel like they can come to you when needed.

 Have a Sense of Humor

 Finally, one other unlikely trait is having a sense of humor.
-Whether you’re a leader or not, things will go wrong, and people will make mistakes.
-Sometimes those things are serious, and as a leader, they may call for disciplinary action.
-However, sometimes those things are small and inconsequential, and laughing about silly mistakes makes a big difference in relieving stress, both for you and your employees.
+It’s inevitable that things will go wrong and your team will make mistakes.
+Sometimes those mistakes are serious and, as a leader, they may call for disciplinary action.
+Other times, mistakes can be small and inconsequential.
+Laughing about silly mistakes makes a significant difference in relieving stress, both for you and your employees.
 Presenting an exclusively serious demeanor will only make you more unapproachable.

 Do you possess any of those traits?